The Settlers: Rise of an Empire: Military

 The player's territory can only be expanded by building an outpost in unoccupied territory.
 Every map in the game is divided into territories, with the amount of gold required to build an outpost determined by the amount and type of resources available in that territory.
 Outposts do not require troops within them to claim territory.
 If a territory is already occupied, the play must attack the opponent's outpost, and if it is sufficiently damaged, the territory becomes neutral, with all buildings within it destroyed.
 To claim the territory, the player must either occupy the damaged outpost or build a new outpost as normal.
 Outposts can only be built in unoccupied territory when the player's knight is in that territory.

 Similarly to Settlers IV, in Rise of an Empire, the player's military strength is tied to the reputation of their settlement; the higher the reputation, the higher the combat strength of the army.
-A settlement's reputation is determined by the upgrade level of Special Buildings, the status of needs and wants, the acquisition of rare items such as salt and dye, the diversity of food, clothing, and cleaning products, the entertainment available, the frequency of sermons at the Cathedral and festivals at the marketplace, the amount of decorations in the settlement, and the number of rich buildings.
+A settlement's reputation is determined by the upgrade level of Special Buildings, the status of needs and wants, the acquisition of rare items such as salt and dye, the diversity of food, clothing, and cleaning products, the entertainment available, the frequency of sermons at the Cathedral and festivals at the marketplace, the number of decorations in the settlement, and the number of rich buildings.
 Reputation will fall if enemies invade, taxes are set too high, soldiers cannot be paid, or settlers are striking because of unfulfilled needs.